danielewood/misc/plex-argo/README.md

 This Scheduled Task launches cloudflared.exe and hides the powershell window on launch, so you should only see it momentarily and then never again.

 ### Plex-Argo-DirectoryUpdate.xml

 Updates Plex customConnection URLs, if different from Argo Tunnel URL, and restarts Plex Media Server to push new URLs to the Plex API

 When you import this XML into Task Scheduler, you will need to change the User under the Triggers Tab to the account which Plex runs under.

-The following powershell script is embedded within the Scheduled Task, it will attempt to update the Plex API URLs every five minutes if there are any changes.
+The following PowerShell script is embedded within the Scheduled Task, it will attempt to update the Plex API URLs every five minutes if there are any changes.
 It hides the powershell window on launch, so you should only see it momentarily and then never again:

 ```powershell
   Start-Sleep 10